-As spring slowly gives way to summer and temps begin to heat up, bicyclists everywhere are heading out to their garages, tuning up their wheels and hitting the pavement or trails.
+As spring slowly gives way to summer and temperatures begin to heat up, bicyclists everywhere are heading out to their garages, tuning up their wheels and hitting the pavement or trails.

 Few forms of exercise are as fun or relaxing as a long bike ride.
 Cycling is the perfect way to boost both your physical and emotional health.
-It’s also a wonderful way to boost your bank account.
+It’s also a wonderful way to boost your bank account balance.

-Following are five ways that your trusty two-wheel ride can make or save you money this summer, and they don’t involve driving a pedicab — although that’s an option, too, if you’re up for the challenge!
+Following are five ways that your trusty two-wheel ride can make or save you money this summer.

 1. Commute to work

 Your boss might actually pay you to bike to the office.
 Sound appealing?
-Speak to your company’s HR rep about the federal Bicycle Commuter Act.
+Speak to your company’s human resources representative about the federal Bicycle Commuter Act.
 Here’s the rundown, according to the League of American Bicyclists:

 Any employer, if they chose to do so, may provide a reimbursement of up to $20 per month for reasonable expenses incurred by the employee in conjunction with their commute to work by bike.
 The reimbursement is a fringe benefit paid by the employer [so] the employee does not get taxed on the amount of the reimbursement.

 Even if your employer chooses not to participate, you can still use bicycle commuting to pad your bank account.
-Claes Bell, mobile editor at Bankrate, commuted on two wheels for nearly five years.
-In an article at Bankrate, he wrote that he and his wife saved a bundle by becoming a one-car family:
+Claes Bell, an editor at Bankrate, commuted on two wheels for nearly five years.
+In a Bankrate article, he wrote that he and his wife saved a bundle by becoming a one-car family:

 According to my calculations, over that period we saved around $7,219, which helped us accomplish financial goals like improving our home and building an emergency fund.